ablaze-youth-group-lesson-plans/does-God-exist-finetuning/README.md

 Q. When scientists say the appearance of fine-tuning is a result of coincidence - is that a satisfying answer when explaining the fine-tuning of the universe?

+If time permits, let them browse some of the fine-tuning examples from a foundational level (as opposed to regional and locational which the other devotional stations will have)

 # Station 2 - Is Fine-Tuning the result of physical necessity? (it just had to be that way)

 Look at the 3 fine-tuning charts printed out (finetune.docx)

 Q. Some cosmologists believe the universe is the way it is because the laws of physics do not allow any alternative (if the laws of nature are fixed and inflexible, no other versions of these laws are possible). - is that a satisfying answer when explaining the fine-tuning of the universe?

-Q. Is there is reason to believe the laws of nature could have been different?
+Q. Is there reason to believe the laws of nature could have been different?

 Q. Even if the foundational laws of the universe were fixed, does this explain the regional and locational fine-tuning examples?

 - Read Romans 1:20
   Q. If the laws of physics we observe in the universe are simply the reflection of one of God's "invisible attributes," what does this tell us about the nature of God?

+If time permits, go through the fine-tuning examples from a regional level (as opposed to a foundational and locational which the other devotional stations will have)

 # Station 3 - Is Fine-Tuning the result of a multiverse?